 What Should You Expect During A Neurofeedback Therapy Session?

-- EEG sensors are placed on a patient's ears and scalp.
-Typically one to three sensors are used, and provide 45-60 minutes of feedback and brainwave training per therapy session.
+- EEG sensors are placed on a patient's scalp, providing 45-60 minutes of feedback and brainwave training per therapy session.

-- A neurofeedback therapy patient receives auditory and visual or auditory only forms of feedback.
-With eyes closed neurofeedback training, a patient simultaneously enters a state of deep relaxation and receives auditory feedback.
-With eyes open neurofeedback therapy, a patient watches rapidly changing images on a screen paired with sounds, based on his or her brainwaves.
-This shows when a patient is "in the zone" - indicating the ideal state of relaxed attentiveness, and the brain is conditioned to learn how to achieve this state in the future.
+- A neurofeedback therapy patient receives auditory and visual (eyes open) or auditory only (eyes closed) forms of feedback.
+With eyes closed neurofeedback training, a patient enters a state of deep relaxation and receives auditory feedback.
+With eyes open neurofeedback therapy, a patient watches images on a screen paired with sounds, based on his or her brainwaves.
+This patient is shown when they are "in the zone" - indicating the ideal state of relaxed attentiveness, and the brain is conditioned to learn how to achieve this state in the future.

 Schedule A Consultation